 The number of Americans applying for unemployment benefits fell last week to the lowest level since July, more evidence that U.S. workers are enjoying job security.

 THE NUMBERS: The Labor Department said Thursday that jobless claims slid by 8,000 to a seasonally adjusted 252,000.
 That matched the level in mid-July, which was the lowest since April.
 The less-volatile four-week average fell by 2,250 to 258,500.
 Weekly claims have come in below 300,000 for 81 straight weeks, longest such streak since 1970.

-The number of Americans receiving benefits ticked up 7,000 to 2.14 million.
-Still, that's down nearly 6 percent from a year ago.
+The number of people collecting unemployment benefits is 2.11 million, down nearly 6 percent from a year ago.

 THE TAKEAWAY: Applications for unemployment benefits...